algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

 After the game enters the Game Over state, the game reset automatically.
 This action resets all game parameters, including the level and the frog's position.

   - **Reset Conditions:**
-  To restart the game, the player presses a reset button or switch.
+  To restart the game, the player presses SW1 and SW2.
 This action resets:
     - **Level:** Reset to Level 1.
     - **Frog Position:** Reset to the starting position at the bottom of the screen.
   - **Transitioning Back to Play:**